ruby-syntax-tree/prettier_print/README.md

 end
 ```

-In this case you wouldn't want your print width to be set much more than 80, since it would attempt to print this all on one line, which is much less readable.
+In this case you wouldn't want your print width to be set much more than `80`, since it would attempt to print this all on one line, which is much less readable.

 ### Building the tree

 Now that you have a printer created, you can start to build out the tree.
 Each of the nodes of the tree is a small object that you can inspect manually.
-They each have convenience methods on the print object that should be used to create them.
+They each have convenience methods on the printer object that should be used to create them.
 We'll start by talking about the most foundational nodes, then move on to the less commonly-used ones.

 #### `Text`